Ashraf2023Uni/UNITOP-GROUP-23/README.md

 5. From this page, find an order with 'Delivery status: completed'.
 6. At the bottom of order, there should be a 'Return Items' button.
 Press this to open return form.
 7. Once the return form has been opened, (optional) type your reason for returning items in text box.
-8. Press button 'Confirm Return', this will store entries into returned_orders table and re-direct you to index.php.
+8. Press button 'Confirm Return', this will store entries into returned_orders table.
+9. A message should display saying 'Thanks, we'll let you know once we recieve your items.'.
+Press 'Return to Homepage' button from here.
-9. Repeat steps 3 and 4 to view your orders.
+10. Repeat steps 3 and 4 to view your orders.
 The order you had previously returned should now state 'Delivery status: verifying return'.